csmir/Chrono/README.md

       public ChronoExample()
       {
-          // create new instances of both available chrono classes.
+          // Create new instances of both available chrono classes.
 There are no static fields in either of these classes.
           _timeHandler = new(InvokeType.Global);
           _timeParser = new();
       }